 While people entrench with their party line in the US, dividing with their neighbours over their love or hate of the President or their governor, Canadians as a whole have embraced our leaders, regardless of their traditional political alignment.

 Personally I can’t say I have historically been a huge supporter of either our Prime Minister or the Premier.
 But I can say that I have been incredibly impressed with the way both of them have handled this crisis, made the decisions that needed to be made, provided a calm daily update to the people of Ontario, and worked together to ensure that our health care system doesn’t get overloaded and our health and safety is as protected as possible.
+For more health related posts that can help you and your close ones, you will want to check this Stardawg Cannabis Strain.

 My friends and family have similarly stopped talking about being Liberal or Conservative and are instead supporting our leaders and the work they are doing.